tkrisztian95/jira-to-gitlab-cloud-create-new-branch-one-click-chromeExt/readme.md

 # Jira & GitLab integration - Create new branch from Issue
 The extension adds a new `Create branch` button to the Jira Issue overview control buttons under the issue title.
-If you wish to open new branches for your ticket there is no need to navigate to you GitLab project anymore.
+If you wish to open new branches for your ticket easly without you have to navigate to you GitLab project this extension could help.

 //TODO: Here comes the chromeStore link

 ## Description
-The extension makes it easier to create new new branches on GitLab directly from Jira.
+The extension makes it easier to create new branches on GitLab directly from Jira.
 Adds a new button to the issue overview page.
 After clicking this button a modal appears.
 On this modal you can specifiy the desired name for the new branch and the refence where to crete it from.
 Perfoming the create branch action the extension uses the GitLab API endpoints.

 ![Screenshot1](screenshots/Capture9.PNG)